A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming

-DC constrained DC programs\footnote{For simplicity, we also call it DC programs.} refer to optimization problems that minimize a DC function subject to constraints defined by DC functions.
-Such problems have been extensively studied in the literature for decades \cite{dinh2014recent,horst1999dc,le2018dc}.
-One of the most popular methods for solving DC programs is the DC algorithm and its variants, which solve a sequence of convex subproblems by linearizing the second component of DC functions \cite{hong2011sequential,lu2012sequential,tao1997convex}. \citet{le2014dc} proposed a penalty method and a DC algorithm using slack variables and showed that every accumulation point of the generated sequence is a KKT point of the considered problem.
-Later, \citet{pang2017computing} studied the proximal linearized method for DC programs and showed that every accumulation point of the generated sequence is a Bouligand-stationary point.
-Recently, \citet{van2021bundle} developed a proximal bundle method for addressing DC programs and analyzed its convergence under different settings. \citet{lu2022penalty} proposed penalty and augmented Lagrangian methods for solving DC programs, and established strong convergence guarantees for the proposed methods.
+DC constrained DC programs refer to optimization problems that minimize a DC function subject to constraints defined by DC functions.
+Such problems have been extensively studied in the literature for decades \citep{dinh2014recent,horst1999dc,le2018dc}.
+One of the most popular methods for solving DC programs is the DC algorithm and its variants, which solve a sequence of convex subproblems by linearizing the second component of DC functions \citep{hong2011sequential,lu2012sequential,tao1997convex}. \cite{le2014dc} proposed a penalty method and a DC algorithm using slack variables and showed that every accumulation point of the generated sequence is a KKT point of the considered problem.
+Later, \cite{pang2017computing} studied the proximal linearized method for DC programs and showed that every accumulation point of the generated sequence is a Bouligand-stationary point under proper conditions.
+Recently, \cite{van2021bundle} developed a proximal bundle method for addressing DC programs and analyzed its convergence under different settings. \cite{lu2022penalty} proposed penalty and augmented Lagrangian methods for solving DC programs, and established strong convergence guarantees for the proposed methods.